 Types of Personal Loans for Bankruptcy

-The entire bankruptcy process begins when you file for bankruptcy and ends when all your debt is discharged or paid off.
+The bankruptcy process begins when you file for bankruptcy and ends when your debt is discharged or paid off.
 Even after all your debts have been paid off, bankruptcy filings can stay on your credit report for years.

 A Chapter 7 bankruptcy entails selling your assets to pay off debt and will usually not involve a payment plan.
-This kind of bankruptcy is typically resolved in a couple of months but will stay on your credit report for at least seven years.
+This kind of bankruptcy is typically resolved in a few months but will stay on your credit report for at least seven years.

-It’s rare for anyone to be able to take out a personal loan while their bankruptcy case is ongoing and debts have not yet been discharged.
+It’s rare for anyone to be able to take out a personal loan while their bankruptcy case is ongoing and debts have not been discharged.
 The reason for this is intuitive.
 You shouldn’t be able to take on new debt if you still owe money.

-However, there may be some exceptions to the rule.
+There may be some exceptions to the rule.
 In certain states, you may be able to take out a personal loan while your case is ongoing with special approval from a judge.
 It’s a good idea to consult with a bankruptcy attorney about your options.

 Once your debts have been discharged and your bankruptcy case is closed, it’s time to take a look at your credit report.
 Your credit report might keep you from securing a personal loan.
-It might help to wait at least a year or 2 after your debts have been discharged to apply for a personal loan.
+It might help to wait at least a year or two after your debts have been discharged to apply for a personal loan.

-If you’re feeling that it may be time to start borrowing again or that you have a good shot at qualifying for a loan, take a look at the most common types of personal loans for bankruptcy.
+If you’re feeling it may be time to start borrowing again or that you have a good shot at qualifying for a loan, take a look at the most common types of personal loans for bankruptcy.

 Personal Rate Loans